Mountlake Terrace High School: Music program

 There are two concert bands and two jazz bands, as well as a percussion ensemble, one choir, and two orchestras.
 The upper-level concert band, Chamber Winds, is a regular attendee at music festivals such as the University of Washington Music Festival and Central Washington University's music festival.
 They also toured Europe in 2008.
 The school's upper jazz band, Jazz 1, has attended Jazz at Lincoln Center's Essentially Ellington Jazz Festival and Competition in New York in 2000, 2002, 2005, 2008, 2011, 2012, 2017, 2018 and 2020; they placed third in the competition in 2005 and in 2011.
 They also received an honorable mention in 2002.
 The jazz band has gone on several European tours.
 The top jazz choir, Dynamics, was a winner of the Lionel Hampton Jazz Festival in Idaho in 2007, the third win in a row for the choir.

 FRC

 The school hosts FIRST Robotics Competition (FRC) team "Chill Out".
 The team was founded in 2006, and participated in FRC every year except 2021 due to the COVID-19 pandemic.
-Chill Out participated in the FIRST Robotics World Championships in Houston, Texas in 2017 and 2018.
+Chill Out participated in the FIRST Robotics World Championships in 2006, 2012, 2017, 2018, 2024 and 2025 coincidentally FRC has been hosted in Houston, Texas 2 years in a row.

 TSA

-The Technology Student Association (TSA) club at Mountlake Terrace HS boasts the largest highschool chapter in the state of Washington.
+The Technology Student Association (TSA) club at Mountlake Terrace HS boasts the former largest (title was lost in 2024-2025) high school chapter in the state of Washington.
 At the 2022 WTSA conference, the chapter won first place in Animatronics, Dragster Design, Technology Bowl, and Structural Design in a sweep.

 Athletics

-Mountlake Terrace High School's athletics department offers these programs for the 2017-2018 year: boys' football, girls' volleyball, boys' tennis, cross country, girls' soccer, girls' swimming, boys' basketball, girls' basketball, boys' swimming, wrestling, track and field, soccer, girls' tennis, boys' baseball, girls' fastpitch softball, golf (boys' and girls').

-Mountlake Terrace won the state 4A boys' soccer title in the 1974/1975 season, defeating Newport High School (Bellevue) 3-2 in the championship game.

-Mountlake Terrace won the state AAA basketball title in 1976/77 season, defeating Richland High School in the state championship game with a season record of 27-1.

-From 1999 through 2002 the wrestling team was named the 4A academic state champions.

-In 2010, the Mountlake Terrace baseball team won the 4A District 1 Championship by defeating the Kamiak Knights 4-3 at Everett Memorial Stadium.
-The Hawks finished that season 18-7, with several players going on to play at the next level.

-The Hawks baseball team were named 2A Academic State Champions in 2018.
+Mountlake Terrace competes in WIAA Class 3A and is a member of the Wesco League in District One.